 The I-Corps Node program is designed to prepare participants to innovate and create beyond the academic sphere.
 The UNY I-Corps Node will provide targeted curriculum, mentorship from experienced entrepreneurs, and a connection to the national I-Corps network of Nodes, Sites, Teams, and knowledge.
 Each year, the UNY I-Corps Node will recommend 20-30 teams to the National NSF program, where participants can receive $50K NSF funding and other opportunities; participating in a Short Course is an excellent way to get involved in the I-Corps network.

-RIT’s Simone Center for Innovation and Entrepreneurship will host a Short Course on the RIT campus beginning in November 2017, taught by Anthony Testa and Clint Ballinger.
-In-person sessions will be held November 17, November 18 and December 8 with conference calls on November 29 and December 6.
+RIT’s Simone Center for Innovation and Entrepreneurship will host a Short Course on the RIT campus beginning in March 2018, taught by Anthony Testa and Ed Bizari.
+In-person sessions will be held March 23, March 24 and April 6 with conference calls on March 28 and April 4.
 Visit NSF I-Corps Upstate New York (UNY) Node for more information.

 There currently exists a range of Access and Inclusion Technologies (A&IT), either on the market or in development, to help people—whether they are chronically ill patients, aging seniors, veterans, deaf and hard-of-hearing individuals, people who are blind and visually impaired, or individuals with physical and cognitive challenges.

 RIT, in partnership with the NSF Upstate New York (UNY) I-Corps Node, is committed to advancing access and inclusion for people of all abilities through innovative technology research and development.
 In addition to the core curriculum of the UNY I-Corps Node Short Courses, the A&IT Short Course specifically will explore the unique systems and challenges involved in A&IT realization and commercialization.

 For more information on the UNY I-Corps Node visit the website.